 You are looking at a basket middleman in Madagascar.
 She is upset because local artisans are using Ten by Three to leverage higher prices for their baskets.
 The basket you see is a new design introduced by Ten by Three.

-results of deforestation found in madagascar before ten by three
+deforestation found in madagascar before ten by three